Your automation is probably working. Your exceptions aren’t.

 AI helps operations teams automate high-volume, repetitive work so they can focus on decisions that require judgment.
 Reporting, document handling, scheduling support, vendor monitoring, and compliance-heavy workflows are all reasonable candidates.
 The real question is whether standard tools fit your environment or whether a custom build makes more financial sense.

-If the manual cleanup, exception handling, and workaround cost keeps growing, that is usually the signal to look beyond off-the-shelf automation.
+If the manual cleanup, exception handling, and workaround cost keep growing, that is usually the signal to look beyond off-the-shelf automation.
 For teams that have hit that ceiling, Arsum can help scope the workflow, the integration burden, and the ROI case before you commit to a custom build.

 Ready to Automate Your Business?